sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-filter/route-alerts.md

 ## Create contact filters

-The [Bonsai][12] documentation for the asset explains that the has-contact dynamic runtime asset supports two functions:
+The [Bonsai][12] documentation explains that the sensu/sensu-go-has-contact-filter dynamic runtime asset supports two functions:

 - `has_contact`, which takes the Sensu event and the contact name as arguments
 - `no_contact`, which is available as a fallback in the absence of contact labels and takes only the event as an argument